homectl(1) — Linux manual page

 passed to the FIDO2 device, which calculates a HMAC hash of

 the salt using an internal secret key.
-The result is then
+The result is then used

-Instead of a valid path to a FIDO2 "hidraw" device the
+Instead of a valid path to a FIDO2 "hidraw" device the special

-is passed, a brief table of suitable discovered FIDO2 devices
+passed, a brief table of suitable discovered FIDO2 devices is

-is shown.
+shown.
 If "auto" is passed, a suitable FIDO2 token is

 automatically selected, if exactly one is discovered.
 The